sparkflows/sparkflows-docs/docs/aws/cloudformation.rst

 -----------------------

 * Download CFT emr-fire.json from the above link or use the below CloudFormation Template.
-* Download fire.sh and script-runner.jar from the above link and upload it to your s3 bucket
+* Download deploy-fire.sh and script-runner.jar from the above link and upload it to your s3 bucket

 Update Cloudformation templates based on your environment
 ---------------------------------------------------------